SondagesPro/answersAsReadonly/README.md

 This add a new attribute (advanced setting) in each question to set answers part as “read only”.

 Work in prgress :
-- current system use readmony attribute even if not allowed on input element
 - all question type with all settings didn't work
 - control is done only via html and javascript, no PHP control is done.